GokulaDSBA6162/IRS_Individual_Tax_Filing_2020/README.md

 # Data Preparation and Design Implementation:
 The data required for this project is collected from this site - https://www.irs.gov/statistics/soi-tax-stats-county-data-2020.
 The raw data required very few data cleanup like:

--Converting the datatypes from object to int or float or string as required.
+- Converting the datatypes from object to int or float or string as required
+- Converted from geocoded POINT variable to latitude and longitude columns
--Converted the State name abbreviations into State Names
+- Converted the State name abbreviations into State Names

 The dataset contain no missing data or invalid data.

 For the map visualization, I used the geopy.geocoders module to get the latitude and longitude based on the county names.
 And added those values in the dataset.
 But I did not use the latitude and longitude values to plot the map instead i used Folium library to create choropleth map.

 For the purpose of this project, I have focused on a select set of data points as highlighted below.
 However, it's important to note that the dataset contains a wealth of additional information that can be leveraged to address a broader range of inquiries and objectives.

-Referenced the following streamlit apps to create mine:

-https://www.youtube.com/watch?v=uXj76K9Lnqc; https://github.com/liammaxwell24/dsba_5122_final_project; Some designs from here: https://www.youtube.com/watch?v=7yAw1nPareM&t=113s; Some with the help of ChatGPT.

 # Future Work: